T-Ash-90/qrcg-api-statistics-project/README.md

 ## CSV Export

-After displaying the QR code data in the terminal, the script will prompt if you want to export the data to a CSV file:
+After displaying the QR code data in the terminal, the script will prompt if you want to export the data to a CSV file (y/n).

-    Do you want to download the data as CSV? (y/n)

 If you choose `y`, the script will create a CSV file with the following columns:
 - **Created**: The creation date of the QR code.